goosetherumfoodle/discount/README.md

 ./discounted --discount WELCOME 2 5 1 3
 ```

+* Arguments are generally assumed to be valid.
+We don't do much input validation.
-# Run the test suite.
+# Run the tests
 ```
 stack test
 ```